hhru/api/docs_eng/employer_vacancies.md

 ### Errors

 * `403 Forbidden` – authorization is failed or current user has no permission.
-Employer is expected.

 ### Supported parameters